 Retention of Micronutrients in Stir-Frying.

-With the amount of oil used kept to a bare minimum and the material constantly moving, oxidation is minimized, and the retention of the ingredients is assured.
+With the amount of oil used kept to a bare minimum and the material constantly moving, oxidation is minimised, and the retention of the ingredients is assured.

 Step-by-Step Recipe: Stir-Fry with Egg or Paneer